nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 without flagging them as a virus, but a threat...?

 So instead of uninstall, reinstall.
 I bought a new machine with O/S Windows 7 Pro, 64 bit

+Special Note:
+After review.
+It appears I did not need a new machine.
+The anti-virus was deleting files during a build process.
+So my build process was always failing.

 =========
 STEP A - setup cygwin64